responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/Robustness-and-PAG-The-Converse.md

 So, we have several ways to have a level of control over the changed features.

-Now that the first intuition for attack is understood, one should take a rapid look at **PGD** (Projected Gradient Descent), which will be used for the results of this blog.
+Now that the first intuition for attack is understood, one should take a rapid look at **PGD** (Projected Gradient Descent) [4], which will be used for the results of this blog.
 Other more complex methods exist (AutoAttack), and they are taken into account by the authors but they will not be explained here.

 The algorithm starts with an initial perturbation.
 At each iteration, the algorithm takes a step in the direction of the gradient of the loss function with respect to the input.
 The gradient is calculated using backpropagation, and represents the direction of steepest ascent in the loss function.
 However, since we're trying to reach a specific target, we actually want to move in the **opposite direction**, so we multiply the gradient by -1 (it is a maximization).
 The step size is proportional to the norm of the gradient, so we don't overshoot or undershoot our target.
 After taking a step, the perturbation is *projected* back onto the allowed range, which is defined by the epsilon parameter.
 This is done by calculating the difference between the current input and the original input, and then scaling this difference so that it falls within the allowed range.